-Leonora devises and delivers educational workshops based on her research around movement and mark-making.
+Leonora delivers educational workshops based on her research around movement and mark-making.

 Please get in touch if you’d like to organise an event.